artemv01/ngx-storefront/README.md

 ## Credits

-The application was inspired by [woocommerce/storefront](https://github.com/woocommerce/storefront).
+The Customer UI was inspired by [woocommerce/storefront](https://github.com/woocommerce/storefront).

 ## License